Food Truck Industry Trends and Statistics in 2025

 The global market has seen its fair share of growth as well.
 Demand for food trucks and other mobile food service options is high in areas such as Asia and Latin America where street food is a popular dining option for millions of people.

-Food truck industry trends emerging in 2022
+Food truck industry trends emerging in 2024

 Increased costs and prices

 Food inflation is pushing the average cost of ingredients up, leading some restaurants to completely rethink their menu items.
-Toast customer Underbelly Hospitality wound up removing their staple chicken wings from the menu because cost fluctuations were pushing consumer prices up by more than 35% the normal amount.
+Toast customer Underbelly Hospitality wound up removing their staple chicken wings from the menu because cost fluctuations were pushing consumer prices up by more than 35% of the normal amount.

 To help keep an eye on profit margins while inventory costs are increasing, use a POS system that automatically tracks the profitability of each menu item.

 For new food truck business owners looking to keep initial costs down, consider renting rather than buying, and starting with a limited menu until you can determine your most successful items.
+For instance, you might notice a high demand for comfort foods, or healthier options.
+Keep an eye on consumer preferences so you know what your food truck business requires to achieve growth.

 Events and partnerships

-Partnerships serve as a win-win for all parties involved – especially as pop-up dining experiences continue to gain popularity.
+Partnerships serve as a win-win for all parties involved – especially as pop-up dining experiences continue to experience rising popularity.
 You get to operate your business and connect with new customers while the brewery or carnival that you have partnered with gets to fill a gap in their services to their customers.

 Breweries, carnivals, and festivals all make for prime partnerships as there’ll often be an overlap in the kind of customer base that you both have.
 You’ll also both benefit from the added bonus of customers who are there to enjoy the event and food – often coming hungry.
+This level of customer engagement gets your name out there and helps you achieve business growth.

 Social media

 Having an established social media presence for your food truck brand is all about engaging with your customers.
-For example, Toast customer Gateway Bagel Co. has a distinctive, casual social media presence on Instagram that they use to highlight their online ordering and the numerous bagel creations they whip up on the regular.
+For example, Toast customer Gateway Bagel Co. has a distinctive, casual social media presence on Instagram that they use to highlight their online ordering system and the numerous bagel creations they whip up on the regular.

 The labor shortage